PicoPET/corev-llvm-ppl/llvm-toolchain-ppl.md

 ### Final deliverables

-1. extensions to upstream GNU compiler tools to support CORE-V; and
+1. extensions to upstream LLVM compiler tools to support CORE-V; and
 2. revisions to the CORE-V design specifications to clarify ambiguities.

 ### Interim deliverables